pranavvss/Hand-Face-recognition-OpenCV/README.md

-# Hand & Face detection model: Usingpython
+# Hand & Face detection model: Using Python

 >[!NOTE]
 >Hand/Face detection model using python (No hardware - Arduino, sensors not required) - For Intermediate Python Programmers.